AKNucoder/CSCI3308_Final_Project/README.md

 -Reduce the amount of dependencies in the code and ensure that steps are taken to try and make the program more modular, that is one area of the code does not depend highly on the other in order to work.

 ##Version Control
-We will use GitHub for Version Control, pushing with tags every time to keep Version Control in check .
+We will use GitHub as our version control system.
+Also, we will create tags when we commit.

 ##Software Development Methodology
 Agile

-We will have people working on different aspects of the project but always collaborating with each other to make sure the progress is going in the right direction.
+We will have people working on different aspects of the project but always collaborating with each other to make sure progress is going in the right direction.
+Clear weekly communication is essential, as to try and ensure that we are all envisioning the same phase/product.

 ##Collaboration Tool
-We are using Slack as a collaboration tool
+We are using Slack as a collaboration tool.